bigfix/developer.bigfix.com/site/reference/types/bes-site.md

 # creation date of &lt;bes site&gt; : time

 Depending on the type of the BES site, this inspector returns the creation date:External and Master sites: Does not exist (added in version 7.0).
-Operator sites: The &amp;lt;moment&amp;gt; when the operator was created (added in version 7.0).
-Custom sites: The &amp;lt;moment&amp;gt; when the site was created.
+Operator sites: The &lt;moment&lt; when the operator was created (added in version 7.0).
+Custom sites: The &lt;moment&lt; when the site was created.

 # creator of &lt;bes site&gt; : bes user

-Returns the &amp;lt;bes user&amp;gt; who created the specified custom site.
+Returns the &lt;bes user&lt; who created the specified custom site.
 Does not exist for External, Master or Operator sites.

 # custom site flag of &lt;bes site&gt; : boolean